james2doyle/ohdoylerules.com/content/web/build-a-multi-lingual-laravel-site-with-subdomains.md

----
++++
-Title: "Build A Multi-lingual Laravel Site With Subdomains"
+title = "Build A Multi-lingual Laravel Site With Subdomains" date = "2019-08-25" category = "Web" template = "post.html"
-Date: "2019-08-25"
-Category: "Web"
-Template: "post"
-Description: "Have you ever wanted to use subdomains in Laravel to control logic, locale, or other functionality?
+description = "Have you ever wanted to use subdomains in Laravel to control logic, locale, or other functionality?
 Well, this example might help."
+[taxonomies]
-Keywords: ["laravel", "php", "locale", "subdomain", "routing", "switch", "multisite", "multilingual", "translation"]
+keywords = ["laravel", "php", "locale", "subdomain", "routing", "switch", "multisite", "multilingual", "translation"]
----
++++

 OK, so you want to make Laravel a multi-lingual (or just multi-functional) site based off the subdomain?
 Cool.
 Must be an interesting project.